 What to Look for in an AI Consultant

-Look for: relevant industry experience (AI for healthcare is different from AI for retail), a track record of completed projects with measurable results, clear communication skills (they should explain things without jargon), and a realistic approach (anyone promising overnight transformation is overselling).
-Check references and ask to see case studies.
+Look for relevant industry experience (AI for healthcare is genuinely different from AI for retail because the data, regulations, and stakeholder dynamics differ), a track record of completed projects with measurable results, clear communication skills (they should explain things without burying you in jargon), and a realistic approach.
+Anyone promising overnight transformation is overselling — production AI rollouts take months, not weeks.

 Red Flags to Watch For